 In sales, they say you should employ the ABCs: Always Be Closing.
 In terms of marketing, it’s ABT: Always Be Testing.

 Testing can help you determine which content, calls-to-action, and offers resonate best with your target audience.
-Publishers should also test frequency of the web offer or engagement, time of day, creative, and copy variations.
+Publishers should also test the frequency of the web offer or engagement, time of day, creative, and copy variations.

 Build Your Competitive Advantage with the Admiral VRM Platform